Overview of steps in Data Hub.

 - Before running the mastering step, you must have some mapped data in a database (the result of a mapping step), and all data to be compared must be mapped to the same entity model.

 Essentially, an ingestion step must be executed before a mapping step, which must be executed before a mastering step.
-However, these steps are not required to be in the same flow.
+If using split-step mastering, the matching step must be executed before the merging step.

 - Flow A might handle ingesting HR data from a New York subsidiary and then mapping that ingested data to an entity model.